Pronunciation: HYE droe MOR fone

 What is hydromorphone?

-Hydromorphone is used to treat moderate to severe pain.
+Hydromorphone is an opioid medication used to treat moderate to severe pain.

-The extended-release form of this medicine is for around-the-clock treatment of moderate to severe pain.
-This form of hydromorphone is not for use on an as-needed basis for pain.
+The extended-release form of this medicine is for around-the-clock treatment of moderate to severe pain, not for use on an as-needed basis for pain.

 Hydromorphone may also be used for purposes not listed in this medication guide.